 Why do people dismiss art as frivolous?
 How would you describe your world without art?

 It is true that for the most part I am in a state of contentment when I paint but there are frustrations as well as the disappointments.
 There is hard work and many, many hours of learning and practice.

-There might be people who from the first time they picked up a brush were able to make amazing art but this was not my experience.
-While taking an on-line 42-week art course I literally spent an entire week just laying down brush strokes on relatively cheap water-color paper.
+There might be people who from the first time they pick up a brush are able to make amazing art but this was not my experience.
+While taking an on-line 42-week art course, I literally spent an entire week just laying down brush strokes on relatively cheap water-color paper.
 I would upload an 11 x 8.5 sheet of paint marks only to be told I needed more practice (which I did) and so I would start another sheet.

-I was so frustrated with painting in acrylic while learning that I didn’t think I would ever get it.
+In the beginning, I was so frustrated with painting in acrylic that I didn’t think I would ever get it.
 I was given paintings to duplicate as best I could in different styles.
 Here are a couple of my earlier works that bring a smile to my face.

 Then came the time to put the brush strokes together to create my first original painting.
 This was actually the second attempt at the same painting but the one I submitted as my final work for marks.

 This remains one of my favorites of which I wouldn’t change much.

 Since that day, I have painted more than 100 paintings and logging thousands of hours.
 But the work doesn’t end with the creative process, there is also the marketing side as well as the web site work.
 In addition to being the artist, I also have to be a webmaster and a marketing specialist.
 Traffic will not come just because you build a web presence –it takes work and patience to build a following or even to get noticed.

 Being an artist is easily a full-time job that can have crazy hours and sleepless nights just like any job.
 It is all too easy to neglect social contact when the mood strikes and the creative process is working well.
 Being an artist can be lonely.